Diabetes | FAA Medical Certification

 The Heart of a Pilot

-If there is one thing on which most pilots agree, it is their disdain for the FAA’s medical requirements.
-Some tests required by the FAA are invasive and expensive prompting even physicians to balk at the costs of providing flight-fitness proof.
-Cardiovascular testing is at the forefront of this controversy. … Read More
+If there is one thing on which most pilots agree, it is their disdain for the FAA’s medical certification process.
+There is almost always a seemingly unreasonable delay to process anything with the Aeromedical Certification Division and some tests required by the FAA are invasive and expensive prompting even physicians … Read More

 Remove Before Flight